komora-io/terrors/README.md

 is that any specific type can be peeled off while narrowing the rest of the types if the narrowing fails.
 Both narrowing and broadening are based on compile-time error type set checking.

+### The Trade-Off

+Type-level programming is something that I have tried hard to avoid for most of my career due to confusing error messages resulting from compilation errors.
+These complex type checking failures produce errors that are challenging to reason about, and can often take several minutes to understand.

+I have tried hard to avoid exposing users of `terrors` to too many of the sharp edges in the underlying type machinery, but it is likely that if the source and destination type sets do not satisfy the `SupersetOf` trait in the right direction depending on whether `narrow` or `broaden` is being called, that the error will not be particularly pleasant to read.
+Just know that errors pretty much always mean that the superset relationship does not hold as required.

+Going forward, I believe most of the required traits can be implemented in ways that expose users to errors that look more like `(A, B) does not implement SupersetOf<(C, D), _>` instead of `Cons<A, Cons<B, End>> does not implement SupersetOf<Cons<C, Cons<D, End>>>` by leaning into the bidirectional type mapping that exists between the heterogenous type set `Cons` chains and more human-friendly type tuples.

+### Special Thanks

+Much of the fancy type-level logic for reasoning about sets of error types was directly inspired by [frunk](https://docs.rs/frunk/latest/frunk/).
+I had been wondering for years about the feasibility of a data structure like `OneOf`, and had often assumed it was impossible, until I finally had an extended weekend to give it a deep dive.
+After many false starts, I finally came across [an article](https://archive.is/YwDMX) written by [lloydmeta](https://github.com/lloydmeta) (the author of frunk) about how frunk handles several related concerns in the context of a heterogenous list structure.
+Despite having used Rust for over 10 years, that article taught me a huge amount about how the language's type system can be used in interesting ways that addressed very practical needs.
+In particular, the general perspective in that blog post about how you can implement traits in a recursive way that is familiar from other functional languages was the missing primitive for working with Rust that I had not realized was possible for my first decade with the language.
+Thank you very much for creating frunk and telling the world about how you did it!